UPDATE 2021.10.27 – After meeting with Shopify’s Product Manager for International Domains, I’ve updated the solutions section of this article.

 Selling in local currency is proven to increase conversion rates so this is a big win for many stores.

-With recent developments to International Domains and the anticipated Shopify Markets, stores can now automatically detect customer IP addresses and alter the content based on those results.
+With recent developments to International Domains and the anticipated Shopify Markets, stores can now, thought not recommended, automatically detect customer IP addresses and alter the content based on those results.
 Some also call this geotargeting or geolocation.